top of page

 What word was said to you that caused you to be distraction?
 What was said or done to cause you to quit?
 What emotion is overwhelming you or is controlling you, what fears have crippled you, and what excuses are you using to not do what you are supposed to be doing?

-Find it and get rid of it, because nothing is worth you not fulfilling your purpose.
+Find it and get rid of it, because nothing is worth you not fulfilling your purpose, and witnessing God being glorified in our lives and in the lives of others.

 God designed you with the big picture in mind so that you can reach your achievements and fulfill your purpose even through challenging times, because He built you to run the race of faith.
 An excerpt from It’s Ok to Be Single.